mrboh/SharpAngles/README.md

 ## Overview

 Experimental WebSharper bindings for Angular JS plus sample project showing their implementation based on the examples available on the [Angular website][1].
-This makes it possible to construct single page apps entirely in F#.
+SharpAngles makes it possible to construct single page apps entirely in F#.
 Angular modules currently implemented:

 * angular: **partially**